 Previously, while loading the smaller shipments, the goods were sorted at the time of onboarding.
 This process often led to the jumbling of all the goods/products together.
 However, with the introduction of containerized shipping, goods can be classified and organized before they are onboarded.
 The containerized system has transformed how the International Shipping operates by optimizing the process of how shipments are onboarded.
 CFS or "Container Freight Stations" helps in consolidating smaller shipments or Less Container Load (LCL) shipments, hence playing a vital role in the containerized shipping process.

-A Container Freight Station (CFS) is a warehouse station responsible for the consolidation or deconsolidation of cargo before the products/goods are imported or exported.
+A CFS stands for Container Freight Station (CFS).
+It is a warehouse station responsible for the consolidation or deconsolidation of cargo before the products/goods are imported or exported.
 The station is involved in an export-import transaction, both at the point of origin as well as the destination.
 In simpler terms, it is a space where goods are stored before loading and after unloading the cargo.

 For LCL, wherein the shipments belong to several customers, the cargo is loaded in one container and is brought to a CFS to be consolidated before the goods are sent to their final destination.